Frequently Asked Questions

 How much time will I be expected to commit to the program?

-In addition, students are strongly recommended to participate in professional development programs.
-Many of these programs are coordinated by the Career Development Office but other activities can be done with your mentor.
-A sample of activities is provided below.
-Note that some of these programs are ongoing while others occur once.
+In addition, students are strongly recommended to participate in the professional development programs.
+Many of these programs are coordinated by the Career Development Office but other activities can be done with your Mentor, including

 Career fairs/Preparing for a career fair